tehmaspc/puppet-magnum/README.md

 ## Requirements

 Magnum is a Ruby gem and thus requires a working Ruby environment on your development machine.
-It's recommended to use [rvm](http://rvm.io) or [rbenv](http://github.com/sstephenson/rbenv) to install and manage the Ruby versions on your machine.
+It's recommended to use [rbenv](http://github.com/sstephenson/rbenv) to install and manage the Ruby versions on your machine.

 Currently, using Ruby 2.3.0 latest and above should work fine with Magnum.
 Additionally, ensure that [bundler](http://bundler.io/) (a Ruby gem manager) is installed and available in your gem path.